saarthak2002/ImageFactory/README.md

 # Image Factory

 A React Native mobile app for the Image Factory social media platform that focuses on creating and sharing AI generated art.
+Watch a full demonstration of the app here.

 ![Feed Demo](/docs/gifs/feed-demo.gif)
 ![Profile Demo](/docs/gifs/profile-demo.gif)